AzerothUniverseCore/UniverseLauncherPy/README.md

 ## Features

-- Custom dark "Midnight"-style UI (navy/black with gold accents), frameless window with its own title bar fully drawn in code, no Blizzard assets used.
+- Custom dark "Pandaria"-style UI (navy/black with gold accents), frameless window with its own title bar fully drawn in code, no Blizzard assets used.